 During transcription, RNA polymerase moves along the DNA template strand in the 3' to 5' direction, synthesizing RNA in the 5' to 3' direction.
 This process involves the unwinding of the DNA double helix and the addition of nucleotides to the growing RNA strand.

-RNA is read in the 5' to 3' direction, meaning that during the process of transcription, nucleotides are added to the growing RNA chain starting from the 5' end and moving towards the 3' end.
+RNA synthesis occurs in a 5' to 3' direction, meaning that nucleotides are added to the growing RNA strand starting from the 5' end and moving towards the 3' end.
+This directionality is important for the proper assembly of RNA molecules and is essential for the functioning of the genetic code.

 This has to be a strand of DNA because RNA does not have Thymine (T), instead it has Uracil (U).Thus, if this strand were RNA it would read:5' augcuaucauugaccuugaguuauuaa 3'